-Hear Myself Think is a new audio-theatre series inviting you to plug in your headphones and undertake a short, simple everyday activity in the company of one of five different characters.
+Hear Myself Think is an audio-theatre series inviting you to plug in your headphones and undertake a short, simple everyday activity in the company of one of five different characters.

 Why not pick an activity, and listen along as these newfound friends tidy, talk, sketch and walk alongside you, with their comic and contemplative monologues offering instruction, comfort and the restorative power of good company.

 Developed with guidance from mental health advisors and support organisations, each ten-minute episode also offers bitesize opportunities for active engagement with your own wellbeing.

 Content Warning Hear Myself Think is an audio drama series, and contains characters talking about their experiences of anxiety, loneliness, and depression.

 Available to listen via

 or by selecting an episode below...

 Though the activites in these episodes are useful for helping process negative thoughts before they become overwhelming, if these thoughts are preventing you from living the life you want to lead then seeking help is the right thing to do.

 If you can, speaking to trusted friends, relatives, or a healthcare professional is a great place to start.

 There are many other services focused on helping support those experiencing mental health problems - as you are not alone in feeling this way - with several listed below, each including further links, resources and support.